Adabusonma/Loan-Default-Risk/README.md

 I worked with three datasets provided as .csv files:

-- Performance Data (trainperf.csv
+- Performance Data (trainperf.csv) which is the Loan performance records.
-)

-Loan performance records

-Shape: 4,368 rows × 10 columns

-- Demographics Data (traindemographics.csv
+- Demographics Data (traindemographics.csv)which is the borrower demographic details.
-)

-Borrower demographic details

-Shape: 4,346 rows × 9 columns

-- Previous Loans Data (trainprevloans.csv
+- Previous Loans Data (trainprevloans.csv)which is the Historical borrowing behavior.
-)

-Historical borrowing behavior

-Shape: 18,183 rows × 12 columns

 ### Key Features: